 Sometimes the pictures are so beautiful and the captions are so witty that you start longing for something you've never actually really liked or wanted before.
-In these moments, remind yourself that it’s okay if you don’t love camping or snorkeling.
+In these moments, remind yourself that it’s okay if you don’t love camping, snorkeling, or concerts.

-If all of your Facebook friends are posting pictures of themselves with giddy smiles at an outdoor music festival, be happy for them while knowing that not being in a loud, crowded, sweaty environment is the best call for you at the moment.
+If everyone on Instragram seems to be posting pictures of themselves with giddy smiles at an outdoor music festival, be happy for them while knowing that not being in a loud, crowded, sweaty environment is the best call for you at the moment.

 You may choose to stay at home for your whole vacation catching up on reading, Netflix binging, and that project you started last year but never had time to finish.
-It’s okay if you don’t go flitting off to Spain this summer, regardless of how many of the people you follow on Instagram do.
+It’s okay if you don’t go flitting off to Spain this summer, regardless of how many other people seem to be going on amazing vacations.

-Don’t force yourself to do something because you feel like it’s what you’re supposed to do simply due to the time of year.
+Don’t force yourself to do things you don't enjoy simply because it's summertime.
 This is true every season, but there’s something a little pushy about summer that can make it incredibly fun when you’re in a particular frame of mind and kind of nightmarish when in another.

 Do what feels best for you - in mind and body - and remember that this season too shall pass.